milesimarco/bvh-parser/readme.md

 - Feel free to contribute and push :)

 ## Developers
-- Marco Milesi for coding (optimizations, integrations and scalability)
+- Marco Milesi for coding (integrations, mathematics, optimizations and scalability)
 - Gianbattista Madaschi for mathematics

 ## Credits